cmookj/triangulate/README.md

 ## Output Files

-The program read the csv files in `examples` directory and generates corresponding output files in plain TeX (NOT a LaTeX) source with brief print out in the terminal.
+The program read the csv files in `polygons` directory and generates corresponding output files in plain TeX (NOT a LaTeX) source with brief print out in the terminal.

 **Note**: if `__DEBUG_TIKZ__` is defined (currently it is defined in `core/polygon.cc`) the program